magnetwork/magnet/README.md

-MAGNET is a X11 POS/POW + Masternodes Network.

-Magnet is hybrid X11 Proof of Work (PoW) and Proof of Stake (PoS) cryptocurrency and offers a Masternode-based blockchain ecosystem.
+MAGNET is a X11 POS/POW + Masternodes Network and offers a masternode-based blockchain ecosystem.
 Please visit our official website for more information: http://magnetwork.io

 Ticker: MAG